nek023/PopHubSupport/README.md

 ## Progress

-- The current version is **2.1.1**.
+- The current version is **2.1.2**.
 In this version:
-  - Fix some notifications are not shown
-  - Fix desktop notifications are not removed when it is clicked
-  - Show pull-request title in activities view

-- The version **2.1.2** is under development.
-This version will:
   - Add a shortcut to refresh data manually
   - Fix the error occurs on launch if the GitHub service is not available

+- The version **2.1.3** is in review.
+In this version:
+  - Fix the old notifications are shown